sli857/InvoTech_Inventory-Management-System/README.md

 ### Test Methods

-- `getShipmentById_ValidId_ReturnsShipment`: Tests `getShipmentById` with a valid ID, verifying it returns the corresponding shipment.
+- `getShipmentById_ValidId_ReturnsShipment`: Tests `addShip()` with valid input objects and ensures the quantity is correctly updated.
-- `getShipmentById_InvalidId_ReturnsNull`: Tests `getShipmentById` with an invalid ID, ensuring it returns null.
-- `getItemById_ValidId_ReturnsItem`: Tests `getItemById` with a valid ID, confirming it returns the associated item.
-- `getItemById_InvalidId_ReturnsNull`: Tests `getItemById` with an invalid ID, affirming it returns null.